🍷 2026 Granite Belt cellar door tours open — book your tasting experience

 Verdelho & Washed Rind Cheese

 Verdelho is Queensland's own — a Portuguese variety that found its spiritual home in the Granite Belt and Roma regions, producing generous tropical fruit (guava, mango, pineapple) with refreshing acidity.
-Its slight sweetness and aromatic exuberance is the perfect foil for a pungent, sticky-rinded cheese.
+Its slight sweetness is the perfect foil for a pungent, sticky-rinded cheese.
 The fruit tames the funk; the funk grounds the fruit.
+Granite Ridge Wines produces an outstanding Verdelho particularly well-suited to this pairing.

 Cheesemaker's Note